 - Build relationships with professors, colleagues, classmates, and department heads.
 You have less time to cement your network, that can help you even beyond college.

 - Contact your career center.
 You’ll want to get an early start on mock interviews, career fairs, looking for jobs, and making the transition from college into the “real world.

 What else should I be thinking of?

 When you make the transition from high school to college, we understand there are a lot of moving parts–including making sure you’re taking advantage of Advanced Placement credits.

 But remember that’s not the only way to save money on college.
-When you’re ready to kick off the financial aid process – after filling out the FAFSA! – sign up for a free profile with Going Merry to search for scholarships according to your location, your college, and other factors.
+When you’re ready to kick off the financial aid process, sign up for a free profile with Going Merry to search for scholarships according to your location, your college, and other factors.

 Going Merry is your one-stop shop for all things scholarship and financial aid!
 We’re here to help you save money on college tuition.
 Create an account today.